Spydr06/logicrs/README.md

 - `.AppImage` package (Linux)
 - `.zip` portable installation (Windows)

-Alternatively, you can download this repository and build LogicRs from source.
+Alternatively, you can download this repository and build LogicRs from the source.
-Please refer to [INSTALL.md](./INSTALL.md) for build instructions and information about compatability
+Please refer to [INSTALL.md](./INSTALL.md) for build instructions and information about compatibility

 ## Documentation